Bloating During Ovulation: Causes And Management Tips

 1. Include magnesium and potassium-rich foods, such as bananas and nuts, in your diet (13).

-1. Track your menstrual cycle to understand your ovulation period (4).
+1. Track your menstrual cycle through an ovulation calculator to understand your ovulation period (4).
 You can even start a menstrual binnacle to keep track of all the characteristics that are present in your period.

 Identifying ovulation by tracking the menstrual cycle may help manage symptoms